Global Stock Markets In 2016: Best Opportunities Were Outside The U.S.

 Top Performing Countries with Commodity Economies in 2016

 Globally, Europe has been the black hole for stock investors in 2016.
-Only one market is did as well as the S&P 500 - Norway (NYSEARCA:NORW).
+Only one market did as well as the S&P 500 - Norway (NYSEARCA:NORW).
 Other than Norway, only Austria (NYSEARCA:EWO), Germany (NYSEARCA:EWG), and the Netherlands (NYSEARCA:EWN) were measurably up on the year.
 Finland and Sweden (NYSEARCA:EWD) were flat year over year.
-Most European stock markets - Belgium (NYSEARCA:EWK), Denmark (BATS:EDEN), France (NYSEARCA:EWQ) Greece (NYSEARCA:GREK) Ireland (NYSEARCA:EIRL), Italy (NYSEARCA:EWI) Portugal (NYSEARCA:PGAL), Spain (NYSEARCA:EWP), Switzerland (NYSEARCA:EWL), and the UK (NYSEARCA:EWU) - were down around the 5%-10% range in 2016.
+Most European stock markets - Belgium (NYSEARCA:EWK), Denmark (BATS:EDEN), France (NYSEARCA:EWQ), Greece (NYSEARCA:GREK), Ireland (NYSEARCA:EIRL), Italy (NYSEARCA:EWI), Portugal (NYSEARCA:PGAL), Spain (NYSEARCA:EWP), Switzerland (NYSEARCA:EWL), and the UK (NYSEARCA:EWU) - were down around the 5%-10% range in 2016.

-The lessons that the world's stock markets are provided in 2016 were that South America and commodity-based countries are where the most opportunities are as 2017 begins.
+The lessons that the world's stock markets provided in 2016 were that South America and commodity-based countries are where the most opportunities are as 2017 begins.
 Investors who want to follow strength should be putting their money in stocks in Brazil, Peru and Russia.
 Europe should be avoided, as should most of Asia.
 Trends change over time and portfolios need to be rebalanced at least every quarter.
 A few top performing markets in the first three quarters of 2016 year lost their steam by the end of the year.
 The first quarter of 2017 is likely to produce some more changes as well.
 When they appear, replace holdings from weak markets with those from stronger ones.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.